garrettsmith99/tech190/README.md

 sliding player then walking player.

                                                                       Jounral Entry 7 10/13/2022

-I have learned from watching recent gaming development that I need to use c# coding to make my character move around and I have to create the animations too to give
+I have learned from watching recent gaming development:

+I need to use c# coding to make my character move around and I have to create the animations too to give

 my character a life like appearence that can that Idle, jump, front flip, back flip, die, walk, climb, shoot.
 In order to actaully make a game I first have to learn

 this to advance

-I have learned from Unity: I know what my game is going to be about, its going to be a platform game where my character Roxanne runs around with a laser gun and
+I have learned from Unity:

+I know what my game is going to be about, its going to be a platform game where my character Roxanne runs around with a laser gun and

 shoots robots and skeletons.
 She cant fall off of the builds or get attack by the robots and she has to survive until she runs out of hearts.